apache/phoenix-connectors/phoenix5-spark/README.md

           .mode(SaveMode.Overwrite)
           .option("table", "OUTPUT_TABLE")
           .save();

-        jsc.stop();
+        spark.stop();
     }
 }
 ```

 ### Save from an external RDD with a schema to a Phoenix table

-Just like the previous example, you can pass in the data source type as `phoenix` and specify the `table` and
+Just like the previous example, you can pass in the data source type as `phoenix` and specify the `table`  parameter
-`zkUrl` parameters indicating which table and server to persist the DataFrame to.
+indicating which table to persist the DataFrame to.

 Note that the schema of the RDD must match its column data and this must match the schema of the Phoenix table
 that you save to.